Hey Kids (Start Here)

 “Um,” Volker said.

-“Come with me,” the other man said, dragging Volker toward the door, one hand still closed around his wrist, one hand clamped around the back of his shirt.
+“Come with me.”
+The leather-clad man forced Volker toward the door, one hand closed around his wrist, one hand clamped around the back of his shirt.

-“I think there’s been some sort of misunderstanding,” Volker said, rallying.
-“I’m not really sure what just happened or what you—”
+“I think there’s been a misunderstanding,” Volker said, rallying.
+“I’m not sure what just happened or who you—”

-“Um, I was in my office?”
+“Um, my office?”
 Volker blinked as he was dragged into a small room lined with instrumentation panels arrayed in front of windows covered by a metallic material.
-The place looked like a strange, futuristic cockpit that had somehow merged with the decorating aesthetic of King Tut.
+The place looked like a futuristic cockpit merged with the decorating aesthetic of King Tut.

-The man shoved him down into a chair away from the main panel and, before Volker realized what was happening, he found both his hands cuffed and looped around the arm of the chair in such a way that he couldn’t get up.
+The man shoved him down into a chair away from the main panel and, before Volker realized what was happening, both his hands were cuffed and looped around the arm of his chair in such a way he couldn’t get up.

-“Hey—” he said, the reality of the cuffs around his wrists sending a pulse of adrenaline through his system, tearing briefly through the shocky feeling that clouded everything.
+“Hey!”
+The reality of the cuffs around his wrists sent a pulse of adrenaline through his system, tearing through the shocky feeling clouding everything.
 “What the hell?”

-“Don’t touch anything,” the other man said sharply.
-He sat down in front of the main panel and spoke into a small, odd-looking phone.
+“Don’t touch anything.”
+The man sat in front of the main panel and spoke into a small, odd-looking phone.

-Yeah, or, actually, considering the day he was having, it seemed like maybe “phone,” was not the most correct way to describe whatever it was.
+Yeah, or, actually, considering the day he was having, it seemed like maybe “phone” wasn’t the best way to describe whatever it was.

 “Rush,” the other man said.
 “Come in.”